[Laravel/Lumen] Novice and veteran engineers talk about "efficiency" [Beyond Study Group #30]

 The event began with a speech by Nishihara from our company Beyond

-Like Nishihara, I've been an engineer for six months now, and the introductory part, "It's not enough if it just works!!" really resonated with me...!
+Like Nishihara, I've been an engineer for six months now, and the introductory statement, "It's not enough for it to just work...!!" really hit home for me!

-After an overview of Laravel and MVC, focusing on load reduction and processing speed, we moved on to the topic of efficient model handling.
+After an overview of Laravel and MVC, focusing on load reduction and processing speed considerations, we moved on to a discussion about efficient model handling

-This time, we used a clear demonstration to explain how to efficiently retrieve related records using the "with function" in Eloquent.
+.
+This time, we were given a clear demonstration of how to efficiently retrieve related records using the 'with function' in Eloquent.

 After an explanation of the difference in the number of database accesses and the executed queries, a comparative test was conducted on the processing speed and memory usage compared to when the with function was not used, and the superiority of the with function was immediately apparent